On this page

 - Verify the claims found inside the access token

-The JSON Web Keys (JWK) need to be retrieved from your Okta Authorization Server, though your application should have them cached.
-Specifically, your Authorization Server's Metadata endpoint contains the
+The JSON Web Keys (JWK) need to be retrieved from your Okta authorization server, though your application should have them cached.
+See Best practices.
+Specifically, your authorization server's Metadata endpoint contains the

 jwks_uri, which you can use to get the JWK.